 Secondly, disasters, and we looked at that.
 Verses 9 through 11, wars and disturbances are further described in verse 10, nation against nation, kingdom against kingdom, global wars.
 Great earthquakes, plagues, famines, terrors like fire, hurricanes, winds, tornados, tidal waves, you name it.
 Great signs that come from heaven and we discussed those.

-And then He describes that persecution as being delivered to synagogues and prisons, that describes the Jewish persecution which was vicious against the early church, but ceased in 70 A.D. when Judaism was crushed by the Romans in the destruction of Jerusalem.
-But between the words of our Lord in 30 A.D. and the destruction of Jerusalem in 70 A.D., 40 years of Jewish persecution of Christians.
-Following the Jewish persecution came the Gentile persecution, referred to in verse 12, bringing you between kings and governors for My namesake.
+And then He describes that persecution as being delivered to synagogues and prisons.
+That describes the Jewish persecution which was vicious against the early church, but ceased in 70 A.D. when Judaism was crushed by the Romans in the destruction of Jerusalem.
+But between the words of our Lord in 30 A.D. and the destruction of Jerusalem in 70 A.D., forty years of Jewish persecution of Christians.
+Following the Jewish persecution came the Gentile persecution, referred to in verse 12, bringing you between kings and governors for My name’s sake.
 And that has not stopped, that still goes on.
 Christians are still persecuted in the world today.
 And it escalates and escalates and escalates.

 But then He gives us a hint about why.
-Verse 13, “It will lead to an opportunity for your testimony and don't worry about what you're going to say, I'm going to help you by the Holy Spirit give you a good confession.”
+Verse 13, "It will lead to an opportunity for your testimony and don't worry what you're going to say, I'm going to help you by the Holy Spirit give you a good confession."
 The strategy, amazing strategy of the Lord is this.
-Between His first and second coming, fulfill the great commission.
-Between His first and second coming, go into all the world and preach the gospel to every creature.
-Between His first and second coming He gathers in the redeemed church.
+Between His first and Second Coming, fulfill the great commission.
+Between His first and Second Coming, go into all the world and preach the gospel to every creature.
+Between His first and Second Coming He gathers in the redeemed church.

 And in order to expedite that, He brings persecution.
 What does persecution do?
 It does two things.
 One, it scatters the church.
 We see that in the book of Acts very early.
 The believers went everywhere because they were persecuted.
 They had to flee for their lives and with the fleeing came the spread of the gospel.
-Acts 8, Saul was in hearty agreement, putting him to death, that is Stephen, and on that day a great persecution arose against the church in Jerusalem and they were all scattered throughout the reasons of Judea and Samaria.
+Acts 8, Saul was in hearty agreement, putting him to death, that is Stephen, “and on that day a great persecution arose against the church in Jerusalem and they were all scattered throughout the regions of Judea and Samaria.”

 So, Jesus said you're going to be persecuted.
 You're going to be persecuted by the Jews.
 And they were.
 We went through the history of that last week.
 Then you're going to be persecuted before kings and governors.
 This is Gentile persecution.
 Let me talk about that for a little bit, give you some history.

 The history of Gentile persecution begins in the book of Acts also.
-And it begins with the Romans...it begins with the Romans.
+And it begins with the Romans.
+It begins with the Romans.
 The Romans persecuted Christians and they persecuted Christians for several reasons.
 Originally they left the Christians alone, according to Acts 18 verses 12 to 15.
 They left the Christians alone.
 Why?
-Because originally the Romans viewed Christianity as a sect of Judaism and Judaism was regilio lacita(???), that is legal religion.
+Because originally the Romans viewed Christianity as a sect of Judaism and Judaism was religio lecita, that is “legal religion.”
 The Romans didn't see a particular threat to Judaism so it hadn't been banned.
 And they saw Christianity as simply a sect of Judaism and they left them alone originally.